heapwolf/Porter/README.md

     });
 ```

-The RESN constructor takes a single object literal containing members grouped by resource.
+The Porter constructor takes a single object literal containing members grouped by resource.
 Resources are then expressed as arrays.
 In the simplest case, there must be a verb and a path.
 Each path can have tokens in it that will get supplanted when called.
 Here is our above definition put to use...

 ```javascript
     app.users.list(